DPhi-Space/FSCompose/docs/sections/gds.md

 > ![Alt text](imgs/payload-start.png)

 Press the **SendCommand** button and the Payload Container will be started.
-You can correctly verify that ir ran by checking the **Events** Tab as shown below:
+You can correctly verify that it ran by checking the **Events** Tab as shown below:

 ![Alt text](imgs/start-success.png)
 If it fails, you will see the following Event: